Updated: Jan 6

 Although all RightPaw breeders will make sure their animals are treated for parasites as much as possible, some puppies will be too small for a flea treatment before 8 weeks old.
 They might pick up fleas from other pets in your home or garden.
 If you notice your puppy scratching, check their coat for live fleas or ‘flea dirt’, which looks like black dandruff.
 If you suspect fleas, take your puppy down to your local vet for help choosing the right product to treat them with.

 Most RightPaw breeders worm their puppies every two weeks from two weeks old, so your puppy is unlikely to be carrying a worm burden.
 If you do find worms in their faeces, take them to the local vet clinic for advice on the most appropriate product to treat them with.
+Most breeders will send home advice on when the next worming treatment is due so you can get organised.

 Vomiting and diarrhoea!
 These are the most common health issues seen in puppies.
 All sorts of things can cause an upset stomach, including stress, the introduction of new foods or treats, infections and more.